Toward Unbiased Multiple-Target Fuzzing with Path Diversity

 \textbf{Limitations and challenges}.
 However, directed fuzzing today are impeded by the limitations of techniques, rendering it less effective than expected in discovering vulnerabilities.
-Specifically, as observed in our research, oftentimes, hitting a target site does not necessarily trigger the vulnerability it carries: that is, the execution of the seed fails to produce a detectable crash.
+Specifically, as observed in our research, oftentimes, hitting a target site does not necessarily trigger the vulnerability it carries: that is, the fuzzing fails to produce a detectable crash.
 Instead, to activate the flaw, the execution trace needs to cover some other code locations, which could be far away from this target site.
 For example, in Listing~\ref{IntroExample}, the flaw at the target site (Line 10) can only be activated when the seed's execution goes through Line 4, instead of Line 2, since receiving a long input is the \textit{precondition} for overflowing the vulnerable buffer at the target site.
 We call such a scenario, in which a unique path needs to be covered before hitting the vulnerable target site for triggering such vulnerability at the target, \emph{preconditioned flaw activation} or \emph{PFA}.
 To sum up, PFA captures bugs requiring certain previous paths to trigger.
 Another scenario is that at the target site only the \textit{root cause} of a security flaw is present while the flaw can only be activated in a different program location: as illustrated by the example in Listing~\ref{code:motivation}, the target site (Line 15-20) introduces an uninitialized pointer, which has only be dereferenced (thereby causing a crash) at Line 28 and 29.
 We call this scenario \emph{post-target activation} or \emph{PTA}, which captures bugs triggered at certain paths following the root cause.